mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-04-06-AGI-Safety-Summary-Part-2.md

 5. [Bonus] Establish myself as a credible & properly nuanced source of AI safety knowledge.
 6. [Bonus] By staying up-to-date on the latest research, directly contribute to the advancement of ["helpful, honest, and harmless"](https://ar5iv.labs.arxiv.org/html/2112.00861) AI systems with a focus on strategy.

-My final goals are [here.](./about#purpose-lifelong)
+_My final goals are [here.](./about#purpose-lifelong) Lastly, I would like to thank Greg Tracy & my cat Bunny for feedback where all the mistakes are my own or Bunny's suggestions from walking on the keyboard).🐈 _

-# Week 4: Task decomposition for scalable oversight
+# Week 4: Task decomposition for scalable oversight 👀

 - **Scalable Oversight:** The problem of supervising systems that potentially outperform us on most skills relevant to the task at hand.